-Watch: Donald Trump’s first wife Ivana and second wife Melania are feuding over who’s ‘First Lady’
+Watch: Donald Trump’s first wife Ivana and third wife Melania are feuding over who’s ‘First Lady’

-Nothing should be unexpected when it comes to the US President’s life.

-In a bizarre interview with the TV show Good Morning America, meant to promote her new book, Raising Trump, Donald Trump’s first wife, Ivana Trump, told Amy Robach that she speaks to President Trump every fortnight, but that she won’t call the White House directly as to not “cause jealousy” with the US President’s second wife Melania.
+In a bizarre interview with the TV show Good Morning America, meant to promote her new book, Raising Trump, Donald Trump’s first wife, Ivana Trump, told Amy Robach that she speaks to President Trump every fortnight, but that she won’t call the White House directly as to not “cause jealousy” with the US President’s third wife Melania.
 “I’m basically first Trump wife, okay?
 I’m first lady, okay?”

 Melania’s spokesperson Stephanie Grisham replied: “There is clearly no substance to this statement from an ex.
 Unfortunately only attention seeking and self-serving noise.”

-Note: Corrections and clarifications:This article has been edited to reflect the fact that Melania is Donald Trump’s third wife, not second as originally stated.
-The headline has also been changed.